Customer Service channels have significantly evolved over the past few decades.

 These are just a few new-age channels that are gaining traction nowadays, who knows we might be writing a new article on how artificial intelligence is disrupting online customer service in a few months down the road!

-Please share your feedback about the customer channels that are mentioned and if you think that I’ve missed out on any tell us through your comments.
+Please share your feedback about the customer channels that are mentioned and if you think that I’ve missed out on any tell us through your comments or contact us.

 Omnichannel customer service means integrating all digital platforms to provide a unified experience to customers.
 It’s like hopping onto email, text, social media, in-app and web accounts with personalized experiences.